ibexa/documentation-developer/docs/content_management/content_management_guide.md

 ### Field types

 [Field types](field_types.md) are the smallest elements of the content model’s structure.
-[[= product_name =]] comes with many built-in field types that cover most common needs, for example, Text line, RichText, Integer, Measurement, Map location, etc.
+[[= product_name =]] comes with many built-in field types that cover most common needs, for example, Text line, RichText, Integer, Measurement, or Map location.

 Their role is to: